Land Search & Rescue has a variety of specialist roles which are open to volunteers.

 Not every Land Search and Rescue group possesses all of these roles or capabilities.

 NZ LandSAR Search Dog Teams are an additional operational resource to assist in search and rescue operations.
 Search Dog Teams can be deployed nationally and need to be ready to deploy in all conditions and terrain.
-NZ LandSAR Search Dogs consists of two disciplines: avalanche and wilderness searching.
+NZ LandSAR Search Dogs cover wilderness searching.

 Swift Water/River Search and Rescue